awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/troubleshooting-consumers.md

 For most use cases, consumer applications are reading the latest data from the stream\.
 In certain circumstances, consumer reads may fall behind, which may not be desired\.
 After you identify how far behind your consumers are reading, look at the most common reasons why consumers fall behind\.

 Start with the `GetRecords.IteratorAgeMilliseconds` metric, which tracks the read position across all shards and consumers in the stream\.
-Note that if an iterator's age passes 50% of the retention period \(by default 24 hours, configurable up to 7 days\), there is risk for data loss due to record expiration\.
+Note that if an iterator's age passes 50% of the retention period \(by default, 24 hours, configurable up to 365 days\), there is risk for data loss due to record expiration\.
 A quick stopgap solution is to increase the retention period\.
 This stops the loss of important data while you troubleshoot the issue further\.
 For more information, see [Monitoring the Amazon Kinesis Data Streams Service with Amazon CloudWatch](monitoring-with-cloudwatch.md)\.
 Next, identify how far behind your consumer application is reading from each shard using a custom CloudWatch metric emitted by the Kinesis Client Library \(KCL\), `MillisBehindLatest`\.
 For more information, see [Monitoring the Kinesis Client Library with Amazon CloudWatch](monitoring-with-kcl.md)\.

 Here are the most common reasons consumers can fall behind:
 + Sudden large increases to `GetRecords.IteratorAgeMilliseconds` or `MillisBehindLatest` usually indicate a transient problem, such as API operation failures to a downstream application\.
 You should investigate these sudden increases if either of the metrics consistently display this behavior\.